-Superintendents - Rachel Reece, Ashley Kuhl, & Samantha Hardaway
+Superintendents - Rachel Reece & Samantha Hardaway

-- Youth can participate in this class if they have completed 1st through 3rd grade. - 2 Youth MUST sign up for the program by April 1st. - 3 Youth must spend 1 hour with Superintendents either at a Clover Kids workshop day or at one of the Outdoor Dog Project meeting prior to being able to show.
-Dogs must be present when working with the superintendents. - 4 All Puppy Pack exhibitors must complete a County Fair Entry Form and submit a picture of the youth and their animal by July 1st - 5 Puppy Pack exhibitors will be able to participate in two classes during the Dog Agility Show: Showmanship Class - Costume Class - 6 Puppy Pack participants MUST be accompanied by a parent at all times when working with their dog. - 7 All dogs must be on a leash.
+- 1 Youth can participate in this class if they have completed 1st through 3rd grade. - 2 Youth MUST sign up for the program by May 15. - 3 Youth must spend 1 hour with Superintendents either at a Clover Kids workshop day or at one of the Outdoor Dog Project meeting prior to being able to show.
+Dogs must be present when working with the superintendents. - 4 All Puppy Pack exhibitors must complete a County Fair Entry Form and submit a picture of the youth and their animal by July 1st - 5 Puppy Pack exhibitors will be able to participate in the Showmanship Class of the Dog Agility Show. - 6 Puppy Pack participants MUST be accompanied by a parent at all times when working with their dog. - 7 All dogs must be on a leash.
 During the county fair, dogs are only permitted on the grounds up to 2 hours before their show and are restricted to the Show Arena.
 This guideline is for the safety of all who attend the county fair.
 Dogs are not allowed in or around other livestock at any time.